ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 Since K-pop music albums are often strongly associated with its visual branding and concept, we believe it would be interesting to look at album covers from top K-pop albums to new generate concepts with (to clarify, the definition we are using for “K-pop” refers to Korean “idol music” as opposed to all Korean pop songs).
 For this dataset, we plan on using the Gaon Album Chart data to find the top-selling albums for the 2010s.

 Our first exploration will be a focused on generating album art based on the top selling albums of recent korean history.
-We then want to explore different datasets of album art from popular boy groups, girl groups, and their icons/logos, to see the contrasting or similar aspects of each demographic.
+We then want to explore different datasets of album art from popular boy groups and girl groups to see the contrasting or similar aspects of each demographic.
 Finally we will scrap random kpop album art from Google and Bing to have a more generalized and larger dataset to generate album art from, also to see how different general kpop album covers are from popular kpop albums.
 In short, our project will provide greater insight into visual aspects of what makes a popular korean album in conjunction with specific categories like girl groups and boy groups.

 To achieve all of this, our technical process will include the use of jupyterhub while utilizing numerous libraries including TensorFlow, Pillow, Keras, and scikit-learn to recreate a deep covolutional generative adversarial network (DC-GAN) that will help us process new album art and display our results in jpg format.